hateinterlude/archive/guides/PC Optimization Guide (XOS)/README.md

 > ### For NVIDIA GPU
 > - Go back and click on “3-setup-gpu-drivers”.
 Go to “nvidia” and open NVCleanstall.
 > - Install the best driver for your system, select which components you want (e.g. ShadowPlay), click “Next” and install your drivers.
 > - Go into the “tweaks-run-after-driver-installation” folder.
-Presumably (I do not have a NVIDIA card), you should be able to import the xos.nip file.
+You can import the xos.nip file.
 You can also disable NVIDIA telemetry by running “breaks-geforce-experience-disable-nvidia-telemetry.bat”.

 7. Install the rest of the drivers for your system.
 8. You can enable Bluetooth by going into “configure-services-and-features” -> “bluetooth” and running “enable-bluetooth.bat”.